|

 an Inclusive Environment.
 Through personal storytelling, dialogue,

-experiential exercises, and reflection, diversity workshops (half- day
+experiential exercises, and reflection, diversity and inclusion workshops

 or full-day sessions) are designed with the intent of